-But if you couldn’t be bothered with abstract concepts like nutrient density that require some faith in number crunching by geeks like me, just ask yourself, “Would my ancestors recognise this as food?“ or “Is it Paleo?”
+But if you couldn’t be bothered with abstract concepts like nutrient density that require some faith in number-crunching by geeks like me, just ask yourself, “Would my ancestors recognise this as food?” or “Is it Paleo?”

 Armed with the insights of Dr Kirk Parsley, Robb spends a chapter talking about the importance of sleep and light exposure on our hormones.
-Just drugging yourself with sedatives or alcohol doesn’t bring sleep but rather just a lack of consciousness.
+Drugging yourself with sedatives or alcohol doesn’t bring sleep but rather just a lack of consciousness.
 You need to manage your light exposure (more during the day, less at night) to make sure you get real quality sleep.

-One of Robb’s major goals of the book is to blitz the morality and guilt that surround food.
-So often we think that our lack of physical awesomeness is due to our lack of willpower or moral failures.
+One of Robb’s major goals in the book is to blitz the morality and guilt that surround food.
+So often, we think that our lack of physical awesomeness is due to our lack of willpower or moral failures.
 The reality is that it’s not entirely our fault.
 We are programmed to binge on that bag of Doritos, Snickers, cheesecake, or the Jellybeans if we’re left alone with them.

 This biological love of simple sugars allowed our ancestors to make it through the impending winter and become our ancestors.
 The problem is, these days, winter never comes.

 Now we’re surrounded by summer foods (fruit, jelly beans, and fairy floss) and summer (blue) light.
-We never have to go through the discomfort of winter (fasting), relying on less sugar (low carb), and perhaps our body’s fat stores (ketosis).
+We never have to go through the discomfort of winter (fasting), relying on less sugar (low carb) and perhaps our body’s fat stores (ketosis).